ericlbecker/ericlbecker/README.md

 - 💬 Ask me about ... why no girls are allowed except Jen
 - 📫 How to reach me: ... ericlbecker@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...no girls allowed except Jen.
+Well, okay, girls allowed.
+If they're collaborating on code or helping me network or build a portfolio.
+But otherwise no girls allowed except Jen.